An Introduction to Double/Debiased Machine Learning: Monopsony in Online Markets

-Rather than selecting the best-performing nuisance estimators based on the $R^2$ score or the CVC test, we can combine them through stacking or model averaging approaches \citep{wolpert1996,Breiman1996a}.
-Within the DML framework, it is relatively straightforward to estimate learner weights and construct a ``super learner'' \citep{vanderlaan:super} as a weighted average; see \citet{Ahrens2024_applied} for a discussion of alternative options.
-Pairing DDML with a model averaging approach that combines our full set of learners produces a point estimate of $\theta$ of -0.0231 (s.e.=0.0052).
-The associated weights are reported in Table~\ref{tab:dube_monopoly_individual_learners}.
-We see that the model averaging estimator places non-zero weight on multiple learners, including XGBoost, random forests, and neural network specifications.
-We can also compare to the DML estimator that simply uses the best-performing candidate learner for each nuisance function as measured by the cross-fitted $R^2$.
-This estimator provides a result that is qualitatively similar, yielding a point estimate of -0.0188 with estimated standard error 0.0053.
+Rather than selecting the best-performing nuisance estimators based on the $R^2$ score or the CVC test, we can also combine them through stacking or model averaging approaches \citep{wolpert1996,Breiman1996a,vanderlaan:super}.
+Stacking constructs a ``super learner'' as a weighted average of candidate learners, where the weights are chosen to minimize out-of-sample prediction error.
+Within the DML framework, the stacking weights can be re-estimated at each step of the cross-fitting procedure, or estimated once using the full sample by regressing the outcome on the learners' cross-fitted predicted values (see \citealt{Ahrens2024_applied} for a discussion of various options).

-The DML estimation results based on different machine learners highlight that DML estimates are only as credible as the choice of nuisance estimator.
-As illustrated, poorly tuned or ill-suited nuisance estimators can produce severely misleading point estimates.
-In practice, we recommend researchers to carefully choose and tune their nuisance function estimators and consider a rich set of estimation approaches.
-Fortunately, the selection of the best-performing nuisance estimators among a set of candidate learners is relatively straightforward using an appropriate cross-fitted performance metric such as $R^2$, by considering the $CVC$ test, or by implementing model averaging approaches.

-In this context, it is also noteworthy that the optimal choice of machine learner specification will often vary across conditional expectation functions.
-Indeed, there is no reason to assume that, for example, both $\Ep[D_i\vert X_i]$ and $\Ep[Y_i\vert X_i]$ follow the same data generating scheme---an assumption that is implicitly made by many estimation approaches.
-We emphasize that the application of DML with multiple nuisance estimators is important also outside of applications with textual controls.
-As illustrated, poorly tuned or ill-suited nuisance estimators can produce qualitatively different estimates.
-It is helpful when researchers not only document their final DML estimates but also the machine learners they consider (including their hyper-tuning parameters) and transparently justify their preferred choice based on suitable loss metrics or through model averaging approaches.